flyingcatdeveloper/nce/README.md

 View the console easily with just a click of a button, and turn it off just as easy.
 Good for you if you want to view the console for things like errors.

-### Save Your Code On the Cloud

-Your code, anywhere.
-Just create an account, make an editor, and BAM.
-You've got your code, anywhere.
-(To save your code to the cloud, click the "Save" button [Auto-Save coming soon] )

 ### Open Your Code In A New Tab

 Open your code directly in a new tab, so you can see it exactly as it would look as a webpage.